vijayvardhan94/vijayvardhan94/README.md

 #### Currently

 * Working on a variety of projects across various domains in computer science via our capstone program.
-* Teach Software Engineering at Oregon State Univeristy.
+* Teaching Software Engineering II at Oregon State Univeristy.

 ## 🌎 Places to find me on the web
 - LinkedIn - [Vijay Tadimeti](https://in.linkedin.com/in/vijaytadimeti)